No Widgets found in the Sidebar

 For experienced hikers seeking a challenging climb, Mount Woodson (also known as Potato Chip Rock) is a must-do.
 The 6.7-mile round trip trail leads to the iconic Potato Chip Rock, a massive, tilted granite boulder perched on the summit.
 The ascent is steep and strenuous, with an elevation gain of over 2,200 feet, but the views from the top are truly spectacular.

-Read Post hiking boots womens
+Read Post hiking in missouri

 **Tips for Hiking Mount Woodson:**